 Do I have to write something new?

 If you write regularly or wrote something in class that you’d like to submit, as long as it’s written by you and hasn’t been published anywhere else, that’s fine.
-You don’t have to write something new.
-You are encouraged to review and edit what you’ve already written before submitting, however.
+You don’t have to write something new – but you do have to write it, from scratch, your imagination, your words.
+You are encouraged to review and edit what you’ve written before submitting.

 Can I co-write with someone else?